Live operators available: 7:30am - 5pm CST Monday - Friday

 Trust Image

-Anchored Walls has been working with those conditions around Des Moines since 1978.
-The company started with wall anchors for pushed-in basement walls and grew into a full foundation and waterproofing contractor for central Iowa.
-Today their in-house crews install anchors, repair settled foundations, add interior drainage and sump systems, stabilize crawl spaces, level concrete, and cut in egress windows for homes in and around the city.
-Repairs are designed for local soil conditions and backed by a life-of-the-structure warranty with a money-back guarantee, so the fix is meant to hold up through many more Des Moines winters.
+Anchored Walls has been working on those problems in and around Des Moines since 1978.
+The company started with wall anchor systems for pushed-in basement walls and grew into a full foundation and waterproofing contractor serving central Iowa.
+Today their in-house crews handle foundation repair, basement waterproofing, crawl space encapsulation, concrete leveling, and egress window installation, with repairs backed by a life-of-the-structure warranty and a money-back guarantee.

 Foundation Repair in Des Moines, IA

-Anchored Walls built its reputation around Des Moines by repairing pushed-in basement walls.
-For bowing or leaning walls, their crews install steel wall anchors that extend out into stable soil away from the foundation.
-Inside the basement, those anchors connect to steel plates on the wall.
-Over time, the system can be tightened to help straighten the wall and keep it from moving further.
-Cracked sections are repaired, loose blocks are reset, and weak spots are reinforced so the wall can carry the load again.
+Anchored Walls built its reputation in Des Moines on repairing pushed-in and bowing basement walls.
+For walls showing inward movement, their crews install steel wall anchors that extend into stable soil away from the foundation and connect to steel plates on the interior wall.
+The system can be gradually tightened over time to help restore wall position while preventing further movement.
+For settlement, they use helical piers or push piers to transfer the load down to stable bearing soil below the problem zone.
+Cracked sections are repaired, loose blocks reset, and weak spots reinforced so the wall carries the load properly again.

 Installing Crawl Space Stabilizer